 For more details, refer to this article by the Australian Signals Directorate.

-How to be compliant with the Essential Eight MS Office Macro restriction control
+How to be Compliant with the MS Office Macro Restriction Control

 The Australian Signals Directorate recommends that all Microsoft Office macros are disabled for maximum security and for user to be prevented from changing macro settings.